Supervised Learning Has a Geometric Blind Spot: Diagnostic Follow-ups to Theorem 1

-Theorem~1 raises three questions that a purely theoretical treatment cannot answer: how tight is the single-direction bound in practice, does PMH's benefit depend on reducing the decoder Lipschitz constant $L$, and is the $\sigma_{\text{train}}=\sigma_{\text{eval}}$ alignment requirement a hard constraint on deployment?
-We designed one reproducible experiment per question, each executable from existing checkpoints in under 15 minutes.
-The answers convert anticipated weaknesses into concrete design principles.
+Theorem~1 leaves three practical questions open: how loose is the single-direction bound on Task~04, does PMH's TDI gain require shrinking the decoder Lipschitz constant $L$, and how sensitive is the repair to $\sigma_{\text{train}}$ vs.\ $\sigma_{\text{eval}}$?
+We report one reproducible diagnostic per question (existing checkpoints; under 15 minutes each).
+These are design notes, not new theorems.

 \textbf{Q1 (Bound tightness):} A crude single-direction comparison can read as a very large ``gap''; estimating the dominant nuisance direction from data shrinks that mismatch substantially, and PMH compresses the nuisance gradient spectrum further.
 Exact ratios are in Table~\ref{tab:subspace}; we treat them as diagnostic, not as a headline claim about tightness of Theorem~1.